ansys/pymapdl/README.rst

 Controlling ANSYS
 ~~~~~~~~~~~~~~~~~
-Create an instance of ANSYS and send commands to it.
+Create an instance of ANSYS and interactively send commands to it.
+This is a direct interface and does not rely on writing a temporary script file.
+You can also generate plots using ``matplotlib``.

 .. code:: python